 History of the Clark Air Base Hospital

-The hospital is also a favorite among ghost hunters as it is said to have housed the most tragedy and death, many who have vowed to never return because it was so terrifying.
+The hospital is also a favorite among ghost hunters as it is said to have housed the most tragedy and death.
+Many ghost hunters have vowed to never return because it was so terrifying.

 Clark Air Base was closed by the United States in the early 1990s as a result of the current Philippine government refusing to renew the lease after terms could not be agreed upon.
 In November, the United States Air Force finally lowered the U.S. flag.
-As a result of the U.S. military with drawl from the base, it became the hot spot for local looters and the homeless.
+As a result of the U.S. military withdrawal from the base, it became a hot spot for local looters and the homeless.

 Due to pressure from Chinese claims to the surrounding seas, in June of 2012 the Philippine government agreed to the return of U.S. military forces to Clark Air Base.